The key components of a sustainable continuous improvement system

 One of the key principles of an integrative improvement approach is that the organization should be designed around processes, products and customers.
 Multifunctional teams optimize processes and value streams to deliver superior products to ‘delighted’ customers.
 The system must drive this process-based approach and prevent possible suboptimization of functional improvement approaches.
 This means that functional improvement requirements (quality, maintenance, demand and supply planning, HR, etc.) and the various continuous improvement methodologies used are on the same platform and are executed simultaneously and in concert with one another.

 Component 3: Sustainability through a three-tiered system

 Sustainable improvement does not result from the mere application of continuous improvement tools.
 The introduction of process maps, autonomous maintenance checks, 5Why problem-solving forms, visual scoreboards, and so on are not sustainable without supporting systems and underpinning management principles, systems and tools.
 A complete integrative improvement approach requires that these principles, systems and tools are ready in all functions to ensure that improvements are sustainable, that the transformation process is managed effectively through a maturity-based system, and that the functional improvement approaches and methodologies are integrated.
 The long-term nature of the transformation requires a systemic, multidimensional approach to ensure structural, process and behavioural alignment.

 The structural components of an effective management system are illustrated below.

-By investing in a business improvement system that integrates these three key components, organisations can leapfrog many years’ implementation experience to generate exponential savings and competitive advantage substantially sooner than organisations trying to develop this in-house.
+By investing in a business improvement system that integrates these three key components, organizations can leapfrog many years’ implementation experience to generate exponential savings and competitive advantage substantially sooner than organizations trying to develop this in-house.